zeus-fyi/zeus/README.md

 https://github.com/ethereum/staking-deposit-cli

 2. Decrypt your keystores and then re-encrypt them with your Age encryption key into a keystores.tar.gz.age file, then zip it into a keystores.zip file.

+See the test cases here for how to do this:
+#### apps/cookbooks/serverless/ethereum/bls_signatures/inmemfs/inmemfs_test.go

 3. Create a secret that stores your Age public and private key values in AWS secret manager.

 Secret Name: Choose any name, you'll need this name to send us.